 Although still president of the club, Suñer took a back seat due to health problems, which had been exacerbated after ETA had kidnapped him in 1981.
 Thankfully, after a traumatic 18 months, the club started to show some potential which brought two Tercera titles in three seasons and culminated in promotion to Segunda B in 1986.
 During the summer of '86 the club changed its name to Unión Deportiva Alzira and prepared for life in the third tier.
 A tenth place finish in their first season was followed by the league title in 1987-88 and automatic promotion to La Segunda.
 With a new president in the shape of Pepe Furió, Alzira invested heavily in new players, but the gamble did not pay off and the club finished 18th and 8 points from safety.
 With large expenses, but no sizeable increase in crowds, Alzira's form and finances spiralled into decline and by 1994, the club was playing its football back in the Regional Preferente.
 The past couple of decades has seen Alzira regularly switch back and forth between the Tercera and the Regional Preferente.
 Interspersed have been the occasional visit back to Segunda B, but all have been brief stopovers and could not be classed as anything other than disappointing.

 Now approaching its fortieth anniversary, the Estadio Luis Suñer Picó is typical of so many stadiums that sprung up in the east and south of Spain in the 1960's & 70's.
 The focus of this and many other stadiums of this era is a raised, covered stand, whilst the rest of the capacity is made up of simple, shallow terracing.
 That's not to say that Alzira's contribution to the trend is not without its merits, for whilst the rest of the stadium is looking a little dog-eared, the main stand has scrubbed up rather well.
 Slightly cranked, it houses 5300 in a single tier that has been filled with bands of red & blue seats.
 This tier is divided into three sections, with a wide concourse splitting the bands of seats, whilst a line of palcos or individual pens can be found at the rear of the stand.
-All of this sits under a deep and slightly wonky cantilevered roof.
+All of this sits under a deep and wonky propped cantilevered roof.
 This cover has seen the recent addition of solar panels across its entirety, which is a novel way of generating electricity and much need money.
 Whether this provides the necessary spark to see an improvement in Alzira's fortunes remains to be seen.

 |Solar Flair - Estadio Luis Suñer Pico gets some sunny delight|